wp-plugins/vicomi-comment-system/readme.txt

 1. Spam filtering, URL filtering.
 Spam blacklist moderation tools.
 1. Statistics tools.
 1. SSL dashboard login.
-1. Smuggies.
-Smuggies are the number of votes for each comment.
-Move your mouse over a comment and share your opinion.
+1. Feelbacks.
+Feelbacks are the number of votes for each comment.
+Move your mouse over a comment and share your opinion(comment feel-back).

 == Installation ==